Now I may not be very good at knitting itself but I do know how to focus on what I do best.

 - The operations manager is looking after themselves rather than the best interests of the business.
 You have a conflict of interest and a loss of transparency.

-- The business lacks the right expertise to manage the IT behind a 12 site 100 person business so it is going to have issues and inefficiencies galore.
+- The business lacks the right expertise to manage the IT behind a twelve site, 100 person business so it is going to have issues and inefficiencies galore.

 - Your operations manager is either being inefficient in their proper role, or you have a person filling a role that doesn’t need to be there.